 Apart from expanding the business and adding of promises in the service providing to customers that are the sources of more revenues, the Company has placed the importance on retaining the existing customers of the Company.
 The Company has foreseen that in doing the business, the customer is important for the Company's business to carry on.
 Generally, all types of business consist of new customers and old customers that return to use the service of the Company.
 The Company has placed the importance on all types of customer and is considered to be a part of sales strategy of the Company.
 The Company has invested in the customer surveillance and monitoring system so that the Company can introduce the service that meets the customer needs in time.
-The customers who have cancelled the service will be presented every month and the Executive must monitor and solve or prevent the cancellation if it occurs from the mistakes of the Company to develop in order to support the customer's business.
+The customers who have cancelled the service will be presented every month and the Executive must monitor and solve or prevent the cancellation if it occurs from the mistakes of the Company.
+Also, the Company must meet with the customers continuously to inquire about ways that customers need the Company to develop in order to support the customer's business.
 This can lead the Company to be prepared and continuously support the usage of customers to retain the customer base and prevent the cancellation of the Company's customers.
 At present, the Company has maintained the standard of contract cancellation of customer to not exceed 1 percent, which is the main goal of the Company and will maintain the standard henceforth.